jonnylin13/LongDistance/README.md

 # LDN
 > Create lobbies to synchronize Netflix viewing among multiple clients through this Chrome extension
-* This project uses Webpack and Babel
+* This project uses Webpack

 # How to contribute
 * Suggest new ideas/submit issues